Richard Barrie Vagg

 Vagg debuted with the Melbourne Monarchs in the first ABL season, 1989-1990, hitting .357/.429/.552 with 16 steals and 42 runs in 35 games.
 He was 5th in the league in average, tied for first in extra-base hits (with 18), second in runs (4 behind Ron Carothers) and second in steals.
 He made the league All-Star team as the second-string shortstop behind Matthew Sheldon-Collins.

 With the Monarchs once more in 1992-1993, he hit .280/.322/.354 and stole 12 bases in 14 tries.
+He was with the Aussies in the 1993 Asian Championship.
 He went 5 for 22 with 4 walks, a double, 3 runs and 4 RBI in eight games for Australia in the 1993 Intercontinental Cup.
 He missed most of 1993-1994 with injuries, going 8 for 25 with 3 walks, a double, homer and steal.
 In the 1994 Baseball World Cup, he put on a show as the shortstop for the Australian national team, hitting .483/.500/.759 with 5 runs and 10 RBI in 7 games, though he also made 4 errors and fielded .902.
 He was 4th in the event in average behind Ermidelio Urrutia, Dagoberto Lopez and Omar Linares.
 He was not named the All-Star shortstop, an honor which went to Cuban legend Germán Mesa).

 Back in his homeland, Richard continued to prove his recovery from injury, batting .296/.384/.461 with 39 runs in 64 games in 1994-1995, though he was neither an All-Star nor among the league's top 5 in anything except at-bats (206).
 In 1995-1996, he hit .308/.384/.372 for Melbourne, with 30 runs and 30 RBI in 47 contests; around this time, he was starting to move to first base due to shoulder problems.